fragrussu/sardunet/README.md

 # SARDU-Net class and tutorials

 SARDU-Net is implemented as `sardunet_v1` python class, defined in the [`sardunet.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/sardunet.py) file.
-Additional command line tools are provided to train and deploy `sardunet_v1` objects.
+Details on `sardunet_v1` methods can be found [here](https://github.com/fragrussu/sardunet/blob/master/tutorials/README.md).

-A number of [tutorials](https://github.com/fragrussu/sardunet/blob/master/tutorials/README.md) demonstrate how to use these tools.
+Command line tools are also provided to help you train and deploy `sardunet_v1` objects.
+These [tutorials](https://github.com/fragrussu/sardunet/blob/master/tutorials/README.md) demonstrate how to use the tools:

-* [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training.
+* [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training;

 * [**Tutorial 2**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial2.md) shows how to train a SARDU-Net, choosing the learning options and accessing qMRI sub-protocols selected by the trained SARDU-Net;